esluyter/ESTimeline/README.md

 ### Bulk edit Synths -- To make this envelope affect all your Synths:
 - drag the edges of the envelope clip to resize it, so that it covers the entire range of your Synth clips
 - click and drag to select all the Synth clips
-- right click, "clip actions > bulk edit synth arguments"
+- right click, "clip actions > synth actions > bulk edit synth arguments"
 - assign the `freq` of all the clips to
 `\freq0`
 (or whatever the name of the envelope clip is)